About This Chapter

 5. How to Read Notes of the Bass Clef Staff

 How do musicians interpret notes on the bass clef staff?
 What types of instruments play notes that are read in the bass clef staff?
 How is the bass clef staff different from the treble clef staff?
 Find out in this lesson!

 6. Octave: Definition, Function & Examples

-This lesson will teach you about the musical interval of an octave, how composers use it, and introduce you to some examples of its use in different types of music.
+This lesson teaches you about the musical interval of an octave and how composers use it, and introduces you to some examples of its use in different types of music.